Out of Oil? Bake Anyway with Creative Substitutions

 We’ve all been there.
 Company’s coming, we’re on the home stretch, and we suddenly realize we’re out of a crucial ingredient.

-The store’s not far, but it was pouring rain, and you know how it is …
+The store’s not far, but it was pouring rain, and you know how it is.

-And then I remembered my neighbor telling me how she was baking heart-healthy for her husband, and using applesauce instead of butter in her muffins.
+And then I remembered my neighbor telling me how she was baking heart-healthy for her husband and using applesauce instead of butter in her muffins.

-Why not try it in brownies?
+Why not try it in my brownies?

-After dinner I watched and waited, and guess what?
+After dinner, I watched and waited, and guess what?

 Oil 101

-In a nutshell, this is to keep them moist and tender.
 Oil is a plant-based fat.
-By attaching to dry ingredients, it encapsulates the gas released by the action of baking powder and soda, slowing down the formation of gluten and producing light and fluffy foods.
+By attaching to dry ingredients, it encapsulates the gas released by the action of baking powder and soda, inhibiting the formation of gluten and producing light and fluffy foods.

 Handy Substitutions